 Are you suffering from constant chronic pain that affects your entire body?
 Whether you’ve been diagnosed with fibromyalgia or you’re seeking a diagnosis, the experienced physicians at Pain Medicine Group can help.
 With more than 35 years of experience, the team has seen virtually every level of fibromyalgia and can develop the most effective treatment plan.
-Call today to schedule an appointment with one of the pain specialists at the location nearest you, including Michael A. Worobel, DO in Fort Myers, Nicole E. Burns, DO in Sarasota, and Mauna M. Radahd, MD and Jason C.Tse, DO in Oviedo, Florida, or book your appointment online.
+Call today to schedule an appointment with one of the pain specialists at the location nearest you, including Michael A. Worobel, DO in Fort Myers, and Mauna M. Radahd, MD and Jason C.Tse, DO in Oviedo, Florida, or book your appointment online.

 Fibromyalgia is a musculoskeletal condition that causes you to feel pain throughout your entire body.
 Researchers are still learning about this condition and theorize that fibromyalgia affects the way your brain processes pain, resulting in an amplification in the pain you feel.
 Fibromyalgia can affect anyone, but it’s more common in women.